Indian Horse in Schools

 The book and the film taught together will be a powerful tool for transformation.

 Through this project, our hope is to build understanding in non-Indigenous Canadians about why things look the way they do for Indigenous Peoples today.
-The educational component being created in tandem with this film launch will provide much needed resources to discuss this history in a safe and culturally relevant way.
+We will be rolling out interactive educational modules in time for next September's school year.
+Our resources will help students and educators discuss this history in a safe and culturally relevant way.

 Educator Outreach Contact: email@example.com